jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_The Old Testament in the Light of the New_ by Stephen B. Clark
+_Theology of the Body Explained_ by Christopher West
+_Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 On Deck:
-_The Wisdom of the Desert_ by Thomas Merton
 _Conjectures of Guilty Bystander_ by Thomas Merton
-_Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 ---